karma-exchange-org/kex-v4s-adapter/README.md

 a.
 Install and setup the ["Volunteers for Salesforce"](https://appexchange.salesforce.com/listingDetail?listingId=a0N30000003JBggEAG) managed package.
 Make sure that the visualforce pages are functional.

 b.
-Contact Karma Exchange Staff to get the following info:
+Contact Karma Exchange staff to get the following info:
 * organization id
 * secretkey
 * serverurl (temporary until launch)

 c.
-Provide the Karma Exchange Staff your salesforce db site url ("Build"->"Develop"->"Sites")
+Provide the Karma Exchange staff your salesforce db site url ("Build"->"Develop"->"Sites")

 ##### [2] Package installation